'Hybrid' session mixing in-person and online participants

-Classes run from 10.30 to 6.00pm for one Friday per month and one Saturday Performance Workshop in May.
+Classes run from 10.30 to 5.30pm for one Friday per month and one Saturday Performance Workshop.

 There are 6 WRITERS on the Advanced Course.
 This is to allow sufficient time for each writer to talk through their current play during the afternoon of each day-long session.

 All writers are encouraged to share their work with the whole group before each monthly session.

 Writers begin the Advanced Course with a further or final draft of the full-length play that they wrote in the Foundation or Intermediate Year, and go on to write a new play over the course of the year.

 There is strong emphasis on reading current plays and, through doing so, facilitating each writer to make an educated choice as to what kind of play he or she wants to write.
 This reading list will change each year but here is the current one that each writer is following:

 READING LIST 2020 - 2021